 We currently have three operating leases for administrative and research and development office and lab space in San Diego, California and Boston, Massachusetts that expire between August 2025 and July 2031.
 Under the terms of the operating leases, we are required to pay our proportionate share of property taxes, insurance and normal maintenance costs.
 Two of our leases include renewal options for an additional five years, which were not included in the determination of the right of use, or ROU, asset or lease liability as the renewal was not reasonably certain at the inception of the lease.
 Our Boston lease, San Diego corporate headquarters lease, and San Diego lease for lab and office space provided for \$1.3 million, \$1.0 million and \$0.1 million, respectively, in reimbursements for allowable tenant improvements and rent credits, which effectively reduced the total lease payments owed.
-Prior to the amendment to the Boston lease in August 2023, we were required to maintain a standby letter of credit of approximately \$0.2 million during the term of the lease.
-Under the terms of the amendment to the Boston lease, we are required to maintain a cash deposit of approximately \$0.2 million during the term of the lease which was included within other long-term assets in the unaudited condensed balance sheets.

-Maturities of lease liabilities as of June 30, 2024 are as follows, in thousands:
+Maturities of lease liabilities as of September 30, 2024 are as follows, in thousands:

 Year Ending December 31,

-2024 (remaining) \$ 610
+2024 (remaining) \$ 272

 2025 1,964

 2026 1,344

 2027 1,371

 2028 1,398

 Thereafter 3,740

-Total lease payments 10,427
+Total lease payments 10,089

-Less: imputed interest (3,117)
+Less: imputed interest (2,932)

-Total operating lease liabilities \$ 7,310
+Total operating lease liabilities \$ 7,157

-As of June 30, 2024 and December 31, 2023, the weighted-average discount rate was 11.1% and 10.4%, respectively, and the weighted-average remaining lease term was 6.0 years and 6.2 years, respectively.
-Total cash paid for amounts included in the measurement of operating lease liabilities was \$0.5 million and \$0.6 million for the three months ended June 30, 2024 and 2023, respectively.
-Total cash paid for amounts included in the measurement of operating lease ROU assets were obtained in exchange for operating lease liabilities for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the three months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023.
-Total operating lease and rent expense for the six months ended June 30, 2024 and 2023 was approximately \$1.0 million in both periods.
+As of September 30, 2024 and December 31, 2023, the weighted-average discount rate was 11.2% and 10.4%, respectively, and the weightedaverage remaining lease term was 5.9 years and 6.2 years, respectively.
+Total cash paid for amounts included in the measurement of operating lease liabilities was \$1.3 million and \$1.7 million for the nine months ended September 30, 2024 and 2023, respectively.
+No operating lease ROU assets were obtained in exchange for operating lease liabilities for the nine months ended September 30, 2024 and 2023.
+Total operating lease expense for the three months ended September 30, 2024 and 2023 was approximately \$0.5 million in both periods.
+Total operating lease expense for the nine months ended September 30, 2024 and 2023 was approximately \$1.5 million in both periods.